library-data-platform/ldpmarc/README.md

 Version 2.0.
 See the file [LICENSE](LICENSE) for more information.

-__The ldpmarc tool converts LDP SRS/MARC records from JSON to a tabular format.__
+__The ldpmarc tool converts SRS/MARC records in LDP1, Metadb, or LDLite from JSON to a tabular format.__

 System requirements